US Rep. says he’s battling alcoholism, drops re-election bid

 RICHMOND, Va.
-(AP) — Republican Congressman Thomas Garrett of Virginia has announced he will no longer seek re-election, saying he needs to work on recovering from alcoholism and renewing his commitment to his family.
+(AP) — Republican Congressman Thomas Garrett of Virginia announced Monday that he will no longer seek re-election, saying he needs to work on recovering from alcoholism and renewing his commitment to his family.

-Garrett made the announcement Monday in a video recorded in Richmond.
+Garrett made the announcement in a video recorded at the state Capitol in Richmond.
 It was first reported by The Washington Post.

-Garrett held a long, rambling news conference last week to deny reports he was thinking of dropping his bid for a second term.

-He says people who know him well are aware he’s an alcoholic, but making that public was a struggle.
-He also says “sometimes winning means knowing where your priorities should be.”
+“Any person — Republican, Democrat or Independent — who’s known me for any period of time and has any integrity, knows two things: I am a good man and I am an alcoholic,” Garrett said.
+“This is the hardest statement that I have ever publicly made, by far.”

 Most Read Nation & World Stories